TIPS for Saving $

 Explore Options and Tell Your Family

 Do you want to be buried or cremated, embalmed, viewed?
 Where do you want to be buried or scattered?
 Put your wishes in writing and share them with your likely survivors.
 If you said you want something “simple” but your survivors aren’t sure what you meant, they may end up spending a lot more than you intended.
 Or, if you tell them what kind of funeral you want, without knowing how much it will cost, you might burden them with expenses far beyond what you – or they – expected.
-Put all your important papers in one place, such as the “Before I Go” kit, and make its location known.
+Put all your important papers in one place, such as the “Before I Go” workbook, and make its location known.
 Don’t put your wishes in a will or a safe deposit box.
 They likely won’t be seen until long after other arrangements have been made.

 Shop around